TinyTapeout/tt-support-tools/docs/INFO.md

 * Set scan_select low so that the data is clocked into the scan flops (rather than from the design)
 * For the next 8 clocks, set scan_data_out to 0, 0, 0, 0, 0, 0, 1, 0
-* Toggle scan_clk_out 16 times to deliver the data to the DUT
+* Toggle scan_clk_out 17 times to deliver the data to the DUT (new scanchain needs 1 extra clock for every odd numbered project in the chain)
 * Toggle scan_latch_en to deliver the data from the scan chain to the DUT
 * Set scan_select high to set the scan flop's input to be from the DUT
 * Toggle the scan_clk_out to capture the DUT's data into the scan chain
-* Toggle the scan_clk_out another 8 x number of remaining designs to receive the data at scan_data_in
+* Toggle the scan_clk_out another 8.5 x number of remaining designs to receive the data at scan_data_in

 ![update cycle](pics/update_cycle.png)